anthonyandras-zz/alien-attack/README.md

 # alien-attack
 Alien-attack game implemented in JS and HTML.
 The source was heavily borrowed from Foundation Game Design with HTML5 and Javascript, a book I read in an attempt to brush up on my front end development skills.
+Testing and development occurred within the Chrome browser.
+There is a known issue in Firefox, as it requires any @font-face loads to be in the same directory as the CSS itself, which clearly is not the case here.